-- Noise level of a fan is measured in dBA, the higher the louder.
+- The noise level of a fan is measured in dBA, the higher the louder.

 - How fast a fan spin is measured in RPM (rounds per minute).

 - Computer fans are typically 12V or 5V.

 - To check the airflow direction of the fan, simply put a piece of tissue in front of it.

-- Ensure a good airflow in your computer – Make sure fans don’t “conflict” each other.
+- Ensure a good airflow in your computer – Make sure fans don’t “conflict” with each other.

 - Noisy fans remedy – Install fan gaskets, use rubber pins instead.

-- Finally, faster fans not equals efficient cooling.
+- Finally, faster fans not equal efficient cooling.